Tamilrjk/GeeksInformation/Task2/README.md

 plt.title('Churn Distribution')
 plt.show()
 ```
-This code generates a count plot using seaborn to visualize the distribution of employee churn in the dataset.
+This code generates a count plot using Seaborn to visualize the distribution of employee churn in the dataset.
 The x-axis represents the 'left' column, indicating whether an employee has left the company (1) or not (0).
 The y-axis represents the count of employees in each category.

 A bar at the value 0 on the x-axis indicates employees who have not left the company.
 A bar at the value 1 on the x-axis indicates employees who have left the company.